nunezkendall/personal-git/answers.md

 - If your VM is not running issue a `vagrant up`
 - Connect to your vm via `vagrant ssh` or your preferred terminal emulator
 - In this case we will create the two files in their respective directories. **This can also be automated for deployments if desired.**
-- For our example we will be creating a random check
+- For our example we will be creating a random check with a value between 0 & 1000.
  - `vim /etc/dd-agent/checks.d/my_metric.py
 ```python
 import random